2019 META Annual Report

-The META Foundation provides financial assistance to lower income Latino students in order to fulfill their dreams of attending college.
-The META Foundation seeks to level the playing field for Latino college scholars by providing scholarships and supportive services to bolster their opportunities to succeed.
+The META Foundation provides financial assistance to high achieving yet lower income Latinx students in order to fulfill their dreams of attending college.
+The META Foundation seeks to level the playing field for Latinx college scholars by providing scholarships and supportive services to bolster their opportunities to succeed.

 According to a report from the College Futures Foundation, December 2015: